alphagov/govuk_template/docs/usage.md

 # Usage

-## To customise the GOV.UK template
+## To customise the ID-SK template

 Refer to the table of [template blocks](./docs/template-blocks.md) and their default values.

 ## Skip link

-The [govuk_template sets a skip link](https://github.com/alphagov/govuk_template/blob/master/source/views/layouts/govuk_template.html.erb#L64-L68) to `#content`, but doesn't provide an element with `id="content"`.
+The [idsk_template sets a skip link](https://github.com/id-sk/idsk_template/blob/master/source/views/layouts/idsk_template.html.erb#L64-L68) to `#content`, but doesn't provide an element with `id="content"`.
 You'll need to add `id="content"` to your main content area, to ensure the skip link will work.

 ## Propositional title and navigation